maarten-pennings/howto/c64-bmc64kbd/readme.md

 ![Keysym debugging](debug.png)

 When you press a key, the extra debug lines in VICE, show the keysym string of that key.
 In the above screenshot, the `Return` key was pressed and released.
-Note however, that the keysyms on BMC64 are different from the ones for VICE on PC.
+The keysyms on BMC64 are largely equal, but some are different from the ones for VICE on PC.
 I'm not sure why, maybe a VICE version difference (on PC I run 3.9, BMC64 uses [VICE 3.3](https://github.com/randyrossi/bmc64/tree/master/third_party/vice-3.3)).